Residents of Poznan salute Soviet liberating tankers sitting on a heavy tank IS-2. 1st Belorussian Front

 The situation in Germany was catastrophic.
 In the gigantic battles in the East, the Germans were defeated, suffered irreparable losses in manpower and equipment.
 The main strategic groups of the Germans on the Eastern Front were defeated, the strategic reserves of the Wehrmacht were depleted.
 The German armed forces could no longer regularly and fully receive replenishment.
 Berlin's strategic defense plan collapsed.
 The Red Army continued the victorious offensive.
 The military-economic potential of the German Empire sharply decreased.
 The Germans lost almost all previously captured territories and resources of the satellite countries.
 Germany was deprived of sources of strategic raw materials and food.
 German military industry still produced a large number weapons and technology, but already at the end of 1944, military production decreased significantly and at the beginning of 1945 continued to fall.

 However, Germany was still a strong adversary.
-The German people, although they had lost hope of victory, were loyal to Hitler and retained the illusions of an “honorable world” if they “survive” in the East.
-The German armed forces totaled 7,5 million people, the Wehrmacht had 299 divisions (including 33 tank and 13 motorized) and 31 brigades.
+The German people, although they had lost hope of victory, were loyal to Hitler, retained the illusions of a "honorable world" if they "survive" in the East.
+The German armed forces totaled 7,5 million people, the Wehrmacht included 299 divisions (including 33 tank and 13 motorized) and 31 brigades.
 German troops retained high combat efficiency, could inflict strong and skillful counterattacks.
 He was a strong, experienced, and cruel adversary to be reckoned with.
-The military factories hid underground and in the rocks (from the blows of the Allied aircraft) and she continued to supply troops with weapons and ammunition.
+Military factories hid underground and in the rocks (from the blows of the Allied aviation) and she continued to supply troops with weapons and ammunition.
 The technical potential of the Reich was high, the Germans until the end of the war continued to improve aircraft, produce new heavy tanks, guns and submarines.
 The Germans created a new long-range weapon - jet planes, FAU-1 cruise missiles, and FAU-2 ballistic missiles.
 The infantry was armed with Faust cartridges - the first anti-tank grenade launchers, very dangerous in close and urban combat.
 Moreover, during the 1944 campaign, the length of the Soviet-German front was significantly reduced.
 This allowed the German command to consolidate battle formations.